barmalei/zebkit/src/jekyll/docs.layouts.md

 ### Percentage layout

-This layout manager orders child components vertically or horizontally according to requested in percents height or width.
+This layout manager orders child components vertically or horizontally according to specified as constraints height or width.
+Height and width are specified in percents.

 {% include zsample.html canvas_id='layoutSample3' title='Percentage layout' %}